microsoft/malmo/MalmoEnv/README.md

 associated to it (by DNS name or IP and Port).
 For multi-agent missions, the first agent's (role 0) Minecraft client instance is used as a coordinator to allow all agents to rendezvous on mission starts (i.e. on env resets).

 As it's python only, you just need this one package, its direct dependencies and (Java) Minecraft!
+Example missions, including some from the 2018 MarLo competition can be found in the "missions" directory.

 ## Examples of use: ##